Character Search

 Well, this arc meets the "long" part of the qualification for epic, anyway.

 There's a war between the Skrulls and the Xandarians.
-The Fantastic Four minus the Human Torch have been captured by the Skrulls and administered an aging-ray.

-Meanwhile Nova, along with the rejects from his canceled comic (Powerhouse, Condor, Diamondhead, Crimebuster, and Comet) (collectively the New Champions, apparently), along with the Sphinx and Dr. Sun, travel to Xandar, a planet that has been blown up and reconstructed with a series of tubes.
+Meanwhile Nova, along with the rejects from his canceled comic (Powerhouse, Diamondhead, Crimebuster, and Comet) (collectively the New Champions, apparently), along with the Sphinx and Dr. Sun, travel to Xandar, a planet that has been blown up and reconstructed with a series of tubes.

 The Sphinx wants to figure out how to kill himself.
 The others are sort of just along for the ride.
 Reed, Sue, and Ben escape from the Skrulls and hook up with the New Champions.